jcoolw3ll/comp1151-game-prototype/Report.md

 # Design Document (50%)
 ***Instructions***
 The following Design Document sections should be completed, regardless of whether you have implemented the feature in your prototype or not.
 If you have not implemented the feature, your response should reflect any design decisions you would make you were to implement it in a future update to your game.
-Unimplemented design features should clearly be labelled as **Unimplemented**.
+Unimplemented design features should clearly be labelled as **(Unimplemented)**.

 Please include screenshots and/or design diagrams/mock-ups to illustrate your point/clarify the discussion.
 Instructions for how to insert images into the Report.md are provided here: [How to Insert Images in Markdown](#how-to-insert-images-in-markdown)

 ---

-## Player Experience (12 marks; 10%)
+## Player Experience (15%)
-### High Concept (2 marks)
+### High Concept (5%)
 Create a high concept for your game.
 A high concept should be include:
 - What kind of game is it?
 - What is unique?